 This is cool!
 Elmo shows the benefits of belly breathing:

-I hope that your family will enjoy this proven mindfulness activity.
-May you be happy and healthy!
+I hope your children will enjoy this proven mindfulness activity.

 Wishing you many fun mindful moments with your children :-)